Personal Care and Relationships

 12. Enuresis and Encopresis

-If it is known or suspected that a child is likely to experience enuresis (bed wetting), encopresis (soiling) or may be prone to smearing, it should be discussed openly, with the child if possible, and strategies adopted for managing it; these strategies should be outlined in the child's Placement Plan.
+If it is known or suspected that a child is likely to experience enuresis, encopresis or may be prone to smearing, it should be discussed openly, with the child if possible, and strategies adopted for managing it; these strategies should be outlined in the child's Placement Plan.

-Carers, their supervising social worker and the child's social worker should consider the reasons for enuresis and encopresis.
+Carers/residential staff, their managers and the child's social worker should consider the reasons for enuresis and encopresis.
 There may be a variety of reasons but it is likely that such behaviour is symptomatic of anxiety and worries about previous experiences including abuse and neglect.It may be appropriate to consult a Continence Nurse or other specialist, who may advise on the most appropriate strategy to adopt.
 In the absence of such advice, the following should be adopted:

 - Talk to the child in private, openly but sympathetically;